SAP-samples/cloud-extension-html5-sample/mission/connectivity/README.md

 # Setup End-to-end Connection
 ## Introduction
- In this section we setup the end-to-end communication between the SAP S/4HANA on-premise system and the SAP Cloud Platform account.
+ In this section we setup the end-to-end communication between the SAP S/4HANA on-premise system and the SAP BTP account.
 To establish it we have to define an account in SAP Cloud Connector and configure the connection to each system.
 Then we define a destination on SAP Cloud Platform to use this connection setting.

 **Personas:** In this section the SAP S/4HANA admininstrator and the SAP Cloud administrator have to work together.